Scientist Visa Sponsorship Jobs in North Dakota

 Which companies and institutions sponsor visas for scientists in North Dakota?

 The most active sponsors for scientist roles in North Dakota include North Dakota State University, the University of North Dakota, the USDA Agricultural Research Service, and energy companies with R&D operations tied to the Bakken formation.
-State and federal government labs, along with agricultural biotech firms near Fargo and Grand Forks, have established records of sponsoring H-1B and O-1 visas for qualified research scientists.
+State and federal government labs, along with agricultural biotech firms near Fargo and Grand Forks, have established records of sponsoring H-1B visa and O-1 visas for qualified research scientists.

 Which visa types are most common for scientist roles in North Dakota?

 The H-1B is the most common visa for scientist positions in North Dakota, covering roles in biology, chemistry, environmental science, and agricultural research that require at least a bachelor's degree in a specific specialty field.
 The O-1A is an option for scientists with demonstrated research accomplishments such as publications, awards, or peer recognition.
-J-1 exchange visitor status is also common for postdoctoral researchers at NDSU and UND.
+J-1 visa exchange visitor status is also common for postdoctoral researchers at NDSU and UND.

 Which cities in North Dakota have the most scientist visa sponsorship jobs?